yazz/VisualJS/README.md

-## Yazz Data
-### The easy way to share data in the enterprise
 ##The Problem
-### People working in large enterprises would like to share the data they have access to with their colleagues, without having to email and open Excel and other tools
+###People working in large enterprises would like to share the data they have access to with their colleagues

-### I believe collaboration at work should be easy, so I built Yazz
+##Possible solutions
+###Email, Excel, Qlik Sense, Tableue, and many other data tools

+## The Yazz Data solution
+### 1 second installation and you can see everything in your organisation

 <img src='https://github.com/zubairq/yazz/blob/master/resources/public/team-brainstorming.jpg?raw=true' />

 <img src='https://github.com/zubairq/yazz/blob/master/resources/public/demoscreen.PNG?raw=true' />